Homemade Chicken Noodle Soup has healing powers and in my house, with two sick toddlers and one tired mom (that’s me) I need all the powers I can get.

 - 12 ounces Egg Noodles

-- Add Garlic to stockpot and continue to saute for an additional 2 minutes.
+- Add Garlic to the stockpot and continue to saute for an additional 2 minutes.

-- Pour the Chicken Broth, Bay Leaves, Thyme, Oregano, and salt and pepper, and bring to a boil.
+- Pour the chicken broth, thyme, oregano, salt, and pepper, and bring to a boil.
 Allow soup to boil for about 5 minutes or until the vegetables can be pierced easily with a fork.